JanWielemaker/ffi/doc/cmem.md

 ## Types

 A type is either a primitive type or a constructed type.

+### Basic types

 The following basic types are identified:

   $ Signed integers :
   `char`, `short`, `int`, `long` and `longlong`